Baltimore Personal Injury Lawyer

 - 2012: $1,000,000 Settlement.
 A mother is a pedestrian pushing our client, her 14 month-old son, in a stroller on the sidewalk and is struck and killed by truck that overshot its U-turn.
 The child is uninjured.
 Some witnesses say when the truck was coming at her she pushed her child to safety before her life was taken.
-The accident happened in the county but we fought for and won venue downtown.
-The case resolved shortly after that victory.
-Miller & Zois handled this case.
-(It is worth nothing the family was more interested in whether a vehicular manslaughter criminal case would be brought than the money.)
+There was no offer before we filed suit.
+The accident occurred in the county but we fought for and won venue downtown.
+The case resolved shortly after that victory for Allstate's policy limits.
+Miller & Zois also handled this case.

 - 2012: $7,079,064 Verdict.
 Plaintiff, a 31-year-old roofer is operating a truck on the Beltway when he is rear-ended by the Defendant.
 Plaintiff suffers a back injury in the wreck that renders him unable to work.
 The jury awards over $1.8 million in lost income and $175,000 in medical bills.